cecileceng/ProjectTwo/README.md

 7. Check GitHub and Slack daily for team updates!
 5 minutes of looking can save you from spending 5 hours working on a feature someone else has already built.
 8. Communicate!
 Communication is key.

+##Milestones:

+Wednesday 8/3
+- Files setup
+- Server working

+Saturday 8/6
+Status Meeting (remote ok)
+What have you done
+What are you still working on
+Where are you stuck

+Sunday 8/7
+Group Meeting 6:00?
+Do all the pieces work together

+Monday 8/8
+Status meeting at start of class
+Backend complete

+Tuesday 8/9
+Middleware complete
+Work on your own or meetup, but it’s not mandatory

+Wednesday 8/10
+Frontend complete
+Status meeting at start of class

+Thursday 8/11
+Debug
+Finishing touches

+Friday 8/12
+Group Meeting 6:30
+Go over presentation
+Finishing touches

 #####Here's a quick list of the most common GitHub commands you'll be using:
 1. git pull 	(detailed: git pull sourceName branchName)
 2. git status 	(Check this before pushing and pulling)